mofron/mofron/README.md

 # mofron

 mofron is JavaScript Framework for Web UI.<br>
-mofron has interface like Swing, .NET so it makes front-end development  possible by only javascript.
+mofron has interface like .NET,swing. so it makes front-end development possible by only javascript.

 ## Install
 mofron dependencies webpack babel expose-loader